-Fur Coats are in—and you need one!
-Well, technically, they’ve always been in ...
-But buying a fur coat in 2021 actually says A LOT about you.
+Fur coats are in—and you need one!
+Well, technically, they’ve always been in ... but buying a fur coat in 2021 says A LOT about you.
 Whether you choose to buy real fur or faux fur speaks volumes about your ethics and just how much you care about animal welfare.
-But besides style and ethics, there’s a ton of factors to consider when shopping for the purrrfect fur coat for you!
+But besides style and ethics, there are many factors to consider when shopping for the purrrfect fur coat to add to your wardrobe!
 We’ll go over some of the reasons to choose one over the other—from quality concerns to environmental impact.

 WHY DO PEOPLE BUY REAL FUR?